divyanshupundir/mavlink-kotlin/adapters/adapter-coroutines/README.md

 ### Managing the state

-Use the `streamState` `Flowable` to get the current state of the connection.
+Use the `streamState` `StateFlow` to get the current state of the connection.

 ```kotlin
 connection